Introduction to Transformers: an NLP Perspective

 \subsection{Multi-branch Models}

-Introducing syntax into NLP systems is not easy.
-This is partially because automatic parse trees may have errors, and partially because the use of syntax may lead to strong assumption of the underlying structure of a sentence.
-Rather than combining syntactic and word information into one ``big'' model, it may be more flexible and effective to build one model to encode syntax and a different one to encode word sequences.
-One way to achieve this is through the use of multiple neural networks (called \textbf{branches} or \textbf{paths}), each dealing with one type of input.
-The outputs of these branches are then combined to produce an output \citep{xie-etal:2017aggregated,fan-etal:2020multi,lin-etal:2022multi}.
-Various methods have therefore been used to combine different types of input for neural models like Transformer.
+Integrating syntax into NLP systems presents several challenges.
+This is partly because automatic parse trees may contain errors, and partly because the use of syntax may lead to strong assumptions about the underlying structure of a sentence.
+Rather than combining syntactic and word information into a single monolithic model, it may be more flexible and effective to build one model to encode syntactic information and another to encode word sequences.
+One way to achieve this is through the use of multiple neural networks (referred to as \textbf{branches} or \textbf{paths}), each dealing with one type of input.
+The outputs of these branches are then combined to produce a final output~\citep{xie-etal:2017aggregated,fan-etal:2020multi,lin-etal:2022multi}.
+Various methods have therefore been used to combine different types of input for neural models like Transformers.

-One commonly-used approach is to build two separate encoders, in which one model is trained to encode the syntactic input (denoted by $\mathbf{t}$), and the other is trained to encode the usual input (denoted by $\mathbf{x}$).
-Figure \ref{fig:multi-branch-transformer} (a) illustrates this multi-encoder architecture.
-The syntactic encoder $\mathrm{Encode}_{\mathrm{syn}}(\mathbf{t})$ is based on models presented in Sections \ref{sec:syntax-input-and-output} and \ref{sec:syntax-aware-attention}, and the text encoder $\mathrm{Encode}_{\mathrm{text}}(\mathbf{x})$ is a standard Transformer encoder.
-The representations generated by these encoders are then fed into the combination model as input, and combined into a hybrid representation, given by
+One commonly used approach is to build two separate encoders, in which one model is trained to encode the syntactic input (denoted by $\mathbf{t}$), and the other is trained to encode the standard textual input (denoted by $\mathbf{x}$).
+Figure~\ref{fig:multi-branch-transformer}(a) illustrates this multi-encoder architecture.
+The syntactic encoder $\mathrm{Encode}_{\mathrm{syn}}(\mathbf{t})$ is based on models presented in Sections~\ref{sec:syntax-input-and-output} and~\ref{sec:syntax-aware-attention}, and the text encoder $\mathrm{Encode}_{\mathrm{text}}(\mathbf{x})$ is a standard Transformer encoder.
+The representations generated by these encoders are then fed into the combination model as input and combined into a hybrid representation, given by